tomseli/talen-en-compilers/P2/open-questions.md

 In the assignment we purposefully chose for right recursion.
 The inputs are human written and not very likely to be extremely long.

 ## Exercise 10
+Yes it does matter.
+Since the instructions are prepended to the stack, instructions after a rule call do not get handled untill after the recursive rule call is finished.
+Thus, if a recursive call is made in the middle of a rule, the stack will continiously grow.
+If it were made at the end of the call the stack will not grow by more than the length the rule (and the rules that it in turn calls).